10 Marketing Mistakes Therapists Make (and How to Fix Them)

 10 Common Marketing Mistakes Therapists Make (and How to Fix Them)

-You became a therapist to provide vital mental health services, not to become a marketing expert.
-Yet, to reach people and grow your client base, your marketing efforts matter.
-Many well-intentioned therapists make simple errors that hinder their ability to connect with new clients who are actively looking for support.
+We became therapists to provide mental health services, not to become a marketing expert.
+Yet, to reach people and grow our client bases, our marketing matters.
+So many well-intentioned, talented therapists make simple errors that get in the way of connecting with new clients who are actively looking for support.

-Understanding these common missteps is the first step toward correcting them.
+The first step is to understand these common mistakes, so that we can correct them.
 From unclear messaging to outdated profiles, these mistakes can make your practice seem invisible online.
-Let's explore the ten most frequent marketing blunders and how you can start fixing them today.
+Let's explore the ten most frequent marketing hiccups and how you can start fixing them today.

 1. Being Vague About Who You Serve

-A common mistake in marketing for therapists is trying to be the perfect fit for everyone.
+A common mistake therapists make in marketing is trying to be the perfect fit for everyone.
+While this may have worked 20 years ago when the therapy landscape wasn't as crowded and being a generalist was the norm, it doesn't cut it today when consumers are much more informed.
 When you say you help "adults with anxiety and depression," you blend into a sea of other practitioners.
 This vague approach makes it difficult for your ideal clients to recognize that you are the specialist they need.

 Effective marketing requires you to define your target audience with clarity.
 Who do you work best with?
 Is it young adults navigating career transitions, new mothers experiencing postpartum anxiety, or couples recovering from infidelity?
 The more specific you are, the more your message will resonate with that group.

-Choosing a niche for your private practice doesn't limit you; it makes you a magnet for the people you are uniquely equipped to help.
+Choosing a niche for your private practice doesn't limit you--it draws in the people you are uniquely equipped to help.
 When someone reads your profile and thinks, "That's me," they are far more likely to reach out.
 This is how you stand out in a crowded market.

 2. Using Generic, Cliché Website Copy

-Does your therapy website use phrases like "a safe, non-judgmental space" or "meet you where you are"?
-While these statements are true, they are also used by thousands of other therapists.
-Generic copy fails to capture your unique voice and approach, making you forgettable.
+If your therapy website use phrases like "a safe, non-judgmental space" or "meet you where you are"?--congratulations, your website looks like thousands of other therapists.
+Generic copy like this makes you forgettable.
 Clients are looking for a connection, and clichés don't build one.

 Authentic language helps you connect with potential clients before they ever book a consultation.
 It builds trust and shows them who you are as a person and a professional.
-Sprinkle in relevant keywords naturally to help people find you, but always prioritize a genuine, human voice.
+Sprinkle in relevant keywords naturally to help people find you, but always prioritize a genuine voice.

 3. Never Updating Your Psychology Today Profile

 Many therapists create a Psychology Today profile, set it, and forget it.
 This is a huge missed opportunity.
-Online directories are often the first place potential clients look for mental health services.
-An outdated or incomplete profile can signal that you aren't actively accepting new clients or are not engaged with your practice.
+Online directories are often the first place potential clients look for a therapist.
+And, while many of us therapists loathe this website (or directories in general), an outdated or incomplete profile can signal that you aren't actively accepting new clients or you're not engaged with your work.

-Think of your directory listings as active, living advertisements for your work.
-Are your photo and bio current?
+Ask yourself these questions for a quick checkup: Are your photo and bio current?
 Is your contact information accurate?
 Have you updated your list of specialties and insurance information recently?
 Clients use these details to make quick decisions.

-Regularly refreshing your profiles on Psychology Today and other online directories is a simple, but powerful marketing task.
+Regularly refreshing your profiles on Psychology Today and other online directories is a simple, but effective marketing task.
 Refresh your specialties, update your availability, or tweak your bio to better speak to your ideal client.
-These small changes keep your profile fresh and improve your visibility to those actively searching for help.
+These small changes keep your profile fresh and improve your visibility.

 4. Avoiding Social Media Entirely

 You can use social media to share tips for managing anxiety, explain different therapy modalities, or post inspiring quotes.
-By offering helpful content, you establish yourself as a credible and approachable resource.
+By offering helpful content, you humanize yourself and build trust with your audience.
 This builds familiarity and makes potential clients more comfortable reaching out to you when they are ready for support.

 5. Posting Inconsistently Across Channels